sharovatov/teamlead/articles/mentorship_en.md

 Second, effective teaching is only possible when people aren’t burned out.
 If a mentor is tired, they can’t teach, it’s almost a law of nature.

+Teaching takes a significant amount of ‘energy’.
+When organising mentorship, make sure that your managers understand that mentors will be able to work much less on features delivery.

 Third, it’s better not to offer bonuses or any other additional financial stimulus, the reasons for that are simple:
 - as I’ve said, mentorship is done during work time and should be encouraged as ‘work which enables the team to be better’, this is just another type of work
 - if there’s significant additional financial stimulus, there’s risk that people who naturally don’t want to teach, will become mentors just for the financial benefits.